bmc0/dsp/README.md

 `resample [bandwidth] fs`              | Sinc resampler.
 Provides over 220dB SNR.
 Ignores the channel selector.
 `fir impulse_file`                     | FFT convolution.
 `noise level`                          | Add TPDF noise.
 The `level` argument specifies the peak level of the noise (dBFS).
+`compress thresh ratio attack release` | Compress or expand the dynamic range.
+This effect peak-sensing and input channels are linked.
+If the ratio is in (1,inf), the dynamic range will be compressed.
+If the ratio is in (0,1), the dynamic range will be expanded.
+Attack refers to decreases in gain and decay refers to increases in gain.
 `stats`                                | Output the DC offset, minimum, maximum, peak level (dBFS), RMS level (dBFS), crest factor (dB), peak count, number of samples, and length (s) for each channel.

 #### Effects file paths: